systemd/systemd-centos-ci/README.md

-To make sure changes to this repository don't break the CI pipeline, this job provides a way to run a specific revision of the CI scripts (from a PR) against the master branch of the respective systemd repository.
+To make sure changes to this repository don't break the CI pipeline, this job provides a way to run a specific revision of the CI scripts (from a PR) against the main branch of the respective systemd repository.

 As this requires twiddling around with various bits and knobs given which part of the CI pipeline we want to test (instead of just running everything and pointlessly